Biofeedback in Stress Management

 The symptoms of episodic acute stress are similar to those of acute stress; however, they occur more often and accumulate.

-• Poor concentration – more pronounced than with acute stress, you may also notice increased difficulty with memory and recall.
+• Poor concentration is more pronounced than acute stress, and you may also notice increased difficulty with memory and recall.

-• Feeling overwhelmed.
-This is the feeling of not being able to cope nor able to visualize effective solutions to the causes of your stress.
+• Feeling overwhelmed is the feeling of not being able to cope or visualize effective solutions to the causes of your stress.

 • Uncontrolled anger and irritability.
 We find ourselves lashing out more often and with less provocation.
-We may also find ourselves reacting strongly to things that normally we would tolerate.
+We may also find ourselves reacting strongly to things we would generally tolerate.

 • Muscle tension.
 This is meant to help our bodyguard against injury and pain.
 When exposed to episodic acute stressors, our muscles don’t get the opportunity to relax.

-• Tension headache/Migraines.
-These are often the result of muscle tension.
+• Tension headaches and migraines are often the result of muscle tension.
 The frequency and severity of migraines are likely to increase under episodic acute stress.

 • Hypertension.
 A majority of people will be unaware of having high blood pressure.
 The only reliable way to detect hypertension is to have your blood pressure measured by a health professional.

-If not managed properly, symptoms can lead to serious health problems such as clinical depression or heart disease.
+If not appropriately managed, symptoms can lead to serious health problems such as clinical depression or heart disease.

 • Emotional ups and downs (irritability and swings in emotions)